i-am-b-soto/Jobs-RAG-AI-Agent/README.md

 A Custom Python-built RAG AI Agent for jobs

 ### To start:
+create a .env file in the JOBS-RAG-AI-AGENT directory add the line:
+- OPENAI_API_KEY=<your-open-api-key>

 You will need docker v2
 -   docker compose up